tenzir/tenzir/web/blog/tenzir-for-splunk-users/index.md

 ```

 This example shows the benefit of native time types (and Tenzir's rich type
-system in more generally).
+system in general).

 - TQL's [type system](/data-model/type-system) has first-class support for times
   and durations.

 - TQL's [`zeek-tsv`](/formats/zeek-tsv) parser preserves `time` types natively,
-  so you don't have to massage strings at query time.
+  so you don't have to massage strings at query-time.

 ### Large DNS queries